-After the process of BIOS Recovery is complete, press any key to reboot the system.
+After the process of BIOS recovery is completed, press any key to reboot the system.

-- Using a different system, extract the BIOS package into a bootable USB flash drive. - 8.
-When a DOS prompt appears, enter AMI.BAT BIOSname.### at the prompt.

-Note: Do not interrupt this process until BIOS flashing is completed.

-- After seeing the message that BIOS update is completed, unplug the AC power er cable from the power supply to clear CMOS, and then plug the AC power cable in the power supply again to power on the system. - 10.
+- Using a different system, extract the BIOS package into a bootable USB flash drive. - When a DOS prompt appears, enter FLASH.BAT BIOSname.### at the prompt. - Note: Do not interrupt this process until BIOS flashing is completed. - After seeing the message that BIOS update is completed, unplug the AC power cable from the power supply to clear the CMOS, and then plug the AC power cable in the power supply again to power on the system. - 10.
 Press continuously to enter the BIOS Setup utility. - 11.
-Press <F3> to load default settings. - 12.
-After loading default settings, press <F4> to save the settings and exit the BIOS Setup utility.
+Press <F3> to load default settings. - After loading default settings, press <F4> to save the settings and exit the BIOS Setup utility.